jwhonce/systemd-journal-format/README.md

 Tool to convert journalctl --output verbose to journalctl --output export

 ## Use case:
-  As a developer, I want to query the docker logging from a given set of sosreport artifacts
+  As a developer, I want to query the docker logging from a given set of sosreport artifacts using journalctl

 ## Usage: